 Linking user insights to features also automatically adds points to the user impact score, which you can use to sort and filter features on the Features board according to how well they address user needs.

-You can also tag highlighted insights and entire notes to categorize them in other ways besides what features they relate to or what user need they address.
+This can be useful for categorizing notes in other ways besides what feature they relate to or what user need they address.

-This is most helpful for easily retrieving certain types of notes on your Insights board, e.g. user-research or churn-reason.
+This is most helpful for easily retrieving certain types of notes on your Insights board, e.g. user-research or churn-alert.

 - [<product>] – tag by product or product area to help get the right feedback to the right people for processing.

 - love ❤️ — save positive feedback and compliments from users that product managers and marketers can return to later when looking for customer references & testimonials

 - performance 🛠 — track performance complaints to help PMs, architects, and engineers identify sluggish areas of the product

 - pricing 💰 — identify areas of confusion; log feedback that indicates pricing is too high/low